-- said he may fund political action groups to defeat those Republicans who opposed him in the primaries.
+- Said he might fund political action groups to defeat those Republicans who opposed him during the primaries.

 This is all unprecedented for a presidential candidate.
 Any one of these statements, on their own, should be enough to disqualify Trump from the office he seeks.
 Yet by the time we’ve digested one outrage, he opens his mouth again and something worse comes out.

 It’s depressing.
 To read about and see a man, every day, who is so willfully ignorant (he has been a candidate for a year but seems to have learned nothing about policy), so lacking in self-awareness and so cruel does things to one’s state of mind.